apache/shardingsphere-on-cloud/doc/deploy.md

 | `mySQLDriver.version`               | ShardingSphere-Proxy The ShardingSphere-Proxy mysql driver version will not be downloaded if it is empty                                                                                           | `5.1.47`    |

-### Compute-Node ShardingSphere-Proxy ServerConfiguration authority parameters
+### Compute-Node ShardingSphere-Proxy ServerConfiguration Authority Parameters

 | Name                                       | Description                                                                                                                                    | Value                      |
 | ------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------- |